 When the antibody delivers the radioactive payload to the tumor, it wreaks havoc with the cell’s DNA and causes it to die.
 But great care must be taken to make sure the radiation doesn’t harm normal cells.

-Now, MSK researchers in the laboratories of Dr. Cheung and nuclear medicine physician Steven Larson in the Sloan Kettering Institute have found a way to deliver an even stronger dose of liquid radiation using an especially potent radioisotope.
+Now, MSK researchers in the laboratories of Memorial Sloan Kettering Cancer Center physician-scientist Nai-Kong Cheung and nuclear medicine physician Steven Larson in the Sloan Kettering Institute have found a way to deliver a strong dose of liquid radiation using an especially potent radioisotope.
 They reported these findings in September in Clinical Cancer Research.
 The new therapy has shown promising results in human tumors implanted into mice.

 An accompanying commentary by scientists at the National Cancer Institute — who were not involved in the research — hailed the technology as a “magic bullet.”